illera88/Ponce/README.md

 ![2016-09-15 12_07_10-](https://cloud.githubusercontent.com/assets/5193128/18563579/fc95339a-7b3c-11e6-9947-971e0510eba4.png)

 ##Triton
 Ponce relies on  the [Triton framework](https://github.com/JonathanSalwan/Triton) to provide semantics, taint analysis and symbolic execution.
 Triton is an awesome Open Source project sponsored by Quarkslab and maintained mainly by [Jonathan Salwan]() with a rich library.
 We would like to thank and endorse Jonathan's work with Triton.
-It rocks! :)
+You rock! :)

 ## Building
 We provide compiled binaries for Ponce, but if you want to build your own plugin you can do so using Visual Studio 2013.
 We tried to make the building process as easy as possible: